MaraimElbadri/scipy-lecture-notes/advanced/scikit-learn/index.rst

 --------------

-Classes are not always separable by a hyper-plane, thus it would be desirable to a build decision function that is not linear but that may be for instance polynomial or exponential:
+Classes are not always separable by a hyper-plane, thus it would be desirable to have a decision function that is not linear but that may be for instance polynomial or exponential: